-Cybersecurity risk assessments are a means for organizations to assess risks to their information assets and are a core requirement of most cybersecurity frameworks.
-However, specific guidance on how to conduct these assessments is typically not included in framework requirements.
-This is often by design, as the intent is to encourage organizations to build a risk management program that is unique to the type of business being conducted and the type(s) of data being processed.
-But this often leaves organizations in a position where there is little certainty about where to start.
+Cybersecurity risk assessments are a means for organizations to assess risks to their information technology assets and are a core requirement of most cybersecurity frameworks.
+However, specific guidance on how to conduct these assessments is typically not included in framework requirements, or is quite difficult to parse from the dense language.
+This is often by design, as the intent is to encourage organizations to build a risk management program unique to the type of business being conducted and the type(s) of data being processed.
+But this often leaves organizations uncertain about where to start.

-This Cybersecurity Risk Assessment Guide provides specific guidance on how organizations may choose to build a cybersecurity risk management program that will ensure compliance with commonly-used cybersecurity frameworks.
+This Cybersecurity Risk Assessment Guide provides specific guidance on how organizations may choose to build a cybersecurity risk management program and a cyber risk assessment process that will ensure compliance with commonly-used cybersecurity frameworks.
 It includes:

-- A process flow for building and manage a cybersecurity risk management program.
+1. A process flow for building and managing a cybersecurity risk management program

 CrossComply customers can go a step further to learn how to perform the various necessary activities described below within AuditBoard — simply click here to log in and follow the “CrossComply Connection” prompts for additional guidance.